 The Narcissist, narcissists are often looking for ways to make themselves feel good, sometimes they can do this by putting others down in order to boost themselves up.
 I have personally known a few people like this and I try and avoid them as much as possible.

 The Blamer, someone who is always blaming somebody or something, also known as a victim.
 They don’t take responsibility for the bad things that happen to them, it’s always somebody else’s fault.
+See locus of control.

 The Drama Queen, they are always making a mountain out of a mole hill, causing drama and problems, generally being negative.